kosail/Aria/README.md

 ## 🔧 Stack & Resources
 ### Stack
 - **Compose Multiplatform (Android, Desktop JVM and Web WASM/JS)** — UI framework
-- **Audio library** — The audio library for Desktop Target (JVM) is [KorGe](https://github.com/korlibs/korge), while on web target uses the browser API.
-On Android, it currently uses MediaPlayer (but I'm planning to move to ExoPlayer).
+- **Audio library** — The audio library for Desktop Target (JVM) is [KorGe](https://github.com/korlibs/korge), while on web target uses the browser API via kotlinx-browser.
+On Android, it currently uses Exoplayer.
 - **GitHub Pages** — For deployment of the web target
+- **Play Store** - Expected to be released soon.

 ### Resources